 9. Suge La – 5,430 Mtrs or 17,815 Feet

-Suge La is situated at an altitude of 5,430 Mtrs or 17,815 Feet present in Tibet about 110 KMs north-west of Lhasa.
-The road to the top is in decent condition and after reaching the top, you get an amazing view of Chomo Gangtse mountain which boasts an altitude of 7,048 Mtrs.
+Suge La is situated at an altitude of 5,430 Mtrs or 17,815 Feet present in Tibet about 110 KMs northwest of Lhasa.
+The road to the top is in decent condition, and after reaching the top, you get an amazing view of Chomo Gangtse mountain which boasts an altitude of 7,048 Mtrs.

 10. Chang La – 5,360 Mtrs or 17,586 Feet

-Suprise, surprise, surprise !! 🙂 🙂 … Well, yeah, those of you who have been to Ladakh will be in a surprise to know that Changla pass is higher than Khardung La too as per the readings in compliance to SRTM or with modern age GPS systems.
-Chang La is quite a beautifully located pass on the way to majestic Pangong Tso Lake in Ladakh, India which is visited by thousands of tourist every year as soon as the season in May – June starts after opening of Manali – Leh Highway or Srinagar – Leh Highway.
+Surprise, surprise, surprise !! 🙂 🙂 … Well, yeah, those of you who have been to Ladakh will be in a surprise to know that Changla pass is higher than Khardung La too as per the readings in compliance to SRTM or with modern age GPS systems.
+Chang La is quite a beautifully located pass on the way to majestic Pangong Tso Lake in Ladakh, India.
+It is visited by thousands of tourists every year as soon as the season in May – June starts after the opening of Manali – Leh Highway or Srinagar – Leh Highway.

 11. Khardung La – 5,359 Mtrs or 17,582 Feet

 Almost all kinds of bikes or cars have traveled up there as the ascend to it is not that treacherous as compared to some other even less altitude passes.
 Do not miss a black tea or tomato soup up there at the Canteen similar to Chang La.
 You can also get some souvenirs of world’s highest motorable road too from the shop up there at Khardung La 🙂 🙂

 12. Taglang La or Tanglang La – 5,328 Mtrs or 17,480 Feet

-Second last on the list is Taglang La or Tanglang La pass at an altitude of 5,328 Mtrs or 17,480 Feet which is located in Ladakh, India.
-It comes on one of the most beautiful & adventurous road of the world that is Manali – Leh Highway.
-It is one of my favourite passes in Ladakh.
+The second last on the list is Taglang La or Tanglang La pass at an altitude of 5,328 Mtrs or 17,480 Feet which is located in Ladakh, India.
+It comes on one of the most beautiful & the adventurous road of the world that is Manali – Leh Highway.
+It is one of my favorite passes in Ladakh.